wp-plugins/ose-firewall/readme.txt

 == Description ==

 OSE Firewall™ - A WordPress Firewall created by <a href = "http://www.opensource-excellence.com">Open Source Excellence</a>.
 It protects your WordPress-powered blog against attacks and hacking.
+The built-in scanner can scan your websites for malicious codes.
+The newly added Anti-Spam funciton utilizes the IP pools in www.stopforumspam.com to keep your website spam free!
 Detailed description can be found in our main website <a href ="http://www.opensource-excellence.com/shop/ose-wordpress-firewall.html">here</a>.

 Since 1.0.0, The software has the following functions